The Peaceable Kingdom Cushions

 She combines a high degree of sensuality with a profound nature.
 However she is extremely independent, so it is impossible to own a cat.
 She may allow you to take care of her and give her love, but only on her terms.
 The Cat comes and goes as and when she wants to.
 She is the secretive guardian of the room she occupies.

 The Badger sees the world in black and white.
 He is bold and fiercely independent.
-Pound for pound, the Badger is the most assertive creature in the British countryside and completely fearless in their fight for what he wants.
+Pound for pound, the Badger is the most assertive creature in the British countryside and completely fearless in his fight for what he wants.

 The Owl is solitary, mysterious and quick witted.
 At night she is a hoot.
 The Owl can see that which others cannot, which is the essence of true wisdom.
 She is wise with this ability to see what is happening around her.
 Where others are deceived, the Owl sees and knows what is there.